MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/storage-queue-readme.md

 #### with `StorageSharedKeyCredential`

-Alternatively, you instantiate a `QueueServiceClient` with a `StorageSharedKeyCredential` by passing account-name and account-key as arguments.
-(The account-name and account-key can be obtained from the azure portal.)
+Alternatively, you instantiate a `QueueServiceClient` with a `StorageSharedKeyCredential` by passing `accountName` and `accountKey` as arguments.
+(The values of account name and account key can be obtained from the azure portal.)
 [ONLY AVAILABLE IN NODE.JS RUNTIME]

 ```ts snippet:ReadmeSampleCreateClient_StorageSharedKeyCredential